grrrwaaa/maxcpp/README.md

 ## Using

-To develop Max/MSP projects, you will first need the Max SDK, available from [Cycling `74](http://cycling74.com/products/sdk) (also mirrored on github at ?)
+To develop Max/MSP projects, you will first need the Max SDK, available from [Cycling `74](http://cycling74.com/products/sdk) (also mirrored [on github](https://github.com/Cycling74/max6-sdk))

 Since the source files will be C++, the ```main``` function needs to be qualified with ```extern "C"```.